EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 cross-sectorial hazards (i.e. Salmonella, Campylobacter, Listeria, and emerging threats, including antimicrobial resistance).

-This OHS Codex therefore aims at establishing a high-level framework that supports collaboration, mutual understanding, knowledge exchange, data interoperability and coordination between OH sectors that will support integrated OHS data analyses, data interpretation and OH decission making.
+This OHS Codex/KIP therefore aims at establishing a high-level framework that supports collaboration, mutual understanding, knowledge exchange, data interoperability and coordination between OH sectors that will support integrated OHS data analyses, data interpretation and OH decission making.
+A manuscript describing the practical application scenarios of the OHS Codex/KIP has been also published [12]_.

 Purpose
 -------

-The purpose of this OHS Codex is to provide users with guidance and resources, e.g. tools, technical solutions, guidance documents, that support the design and planning of OH surveillance and monitoring activities as well as OH-driven data analysis and interpretation by the different OHS sectors.
-With that, the OHS Codex supports the ambitions outlined in chapter 3, 4, and 5 of the FAO, OIE and WHO document ‘Taking a Multisectoral, One Health Approach: A Tripartite Guide to Addressing Zoonotic Diseases in Countries” [12]_ (Tripartite Guide) by proposing specific resources that support putting a true One Health approach (as described in the Tripartite Guide) into practice in Europe.
+The purpose of this OHS Codex/KIP is to provide users with guidance and resources, e.g. tools, technical solutions, guidance documents, that support the design and planning of OH surveillance and monitoring activities as well as OH-driven data analysis and interpretation by the different OHS sectors.
+With that, the OHS Codex/KIP supports the ambitions outlined in chapter 3, 4, and 5 of the FAO, OIE and WHO document ‘Taking a Multisectoral, One Health Approach: A Tripartite Guide to Addressing Zoonotic Diseases in Countries” [13]_ (Tripartite Guide) by proposing specific resources that support putting a true One Health approach (as described in the Tripartite Guide) into practice in Europe.